Return To: What to Feed Discus Fish

 Protozoan parasites are one of the deadliest discus fish diseases.
 The wounds caused to the skin by the parasite allow bacteria to enter.
 You are now dealing with multiple issues and drastic treatment is necessary.
 Symptoms begin with the discus fish rubbing against objects trying to scrap off the parasite.
 Once the parasite gets a foothold the discus fish will start to clamp their fins, turn dark and secrete excess slime tying to shed off the parasite.
 Other symptoms include huddling together, jerky swimming motions and not eating.
 If caught early treatment can cure the fish in 3 to 4 days, but if left untreated then a longer treatment period is needed to reach a cure or death of the discus fish, sometime 10 to 15 days, so it’s important to catch and treat early.
 Treatments which will cure this are Quick-Cure, Acriflavine and Clout for the parasites and Triple Sulpha and tetracycline for the bacterial infection.
 You can use any one of the anti- parasitics with any one of the anti-bacterial medications.
 Treat every day with 30% water changes until cured.
 Parasites which cause this disease include Oodinium, Chilodenella, Costia and Ich.

-Another of the most deadly discus fish diseases is white spot disease.
-This disease is caused by a protozoan, and it causes red open body ulcers on the side of the fish.
+Another of the most deadly discus fish diseases is body ulcer disease.
+This disease is caused by a protozoan, and it causes red open body sores on the side of the fish.
 Other symptoms include loss of appetite, weakness, a decrease in activity, and swollen gills.
-White spot disease spreads very quickly through an aquarium, and it is fatal if not immediately treated.
+Ulcer disease spreads very quickly through an aquarium, and it is fatal if not immediately treated.
 I have fond the best treatment for this is a 20 minute 1/8 Teaspoon to 4 gallons water Potassium Permanganate dip followed up with Acriflavine and tetracycline in the tank after the dip.

 When medicating, lowing the PH will increase the potency of all medication which is helpful to cure the discus fish quickly.